We compare reward business credit cards with signup bonuses, cashback and air miles.

 However, its affordable interest rates and 56-day interest-free window are overshadowed by its lack of third-party integration and rewards.

-You must have a Santander need a existing 1|2|3 Business Current Account or Business Current Account to be eligible for this card which will likely put off most businesses.
+You need an existing 1|2|3 Business Current Account or Business Current Account to be eligible for this card, which will likely put off most businesses.

 Eligibility requirements: